carl-scarth/Bayes_Cantilever_Calibration/README.md

 ---

-Dependencies:
+## Dependencies:

-Python scripts have been implemented and tested using Python 3.13.2, and:
+Python scripts were implemented and tested using Python 3.13.2, and:
 - pymc 5.22.0
 - numpy 2.2.4
 - scipy 1.15.2